Codeshock123/Diet_WhatsApp_Chatbot/README.md

 ## 💡 Problem It Solves

-Many people with chronic conditions struggle to find clear, accessible, and personalized dietary guidance.
+Many people with chronic conditions struggle to find clear, accessible dietary guidance.
 This chatbot:

 - Simplifies nutrition recommendations for common conditions.